Columnar order in random packings of $2\times2$ squares on the square lattice: Introduction

 \subsection{Acknowledgments}

 This research was supported in part by Israel Science Foundation grants 861/15 and 1971/19 and by the European Research Council starting grant 678520 (LocalOrder) and consolidator grant 101002733 (Transitions).
 We are grateful to Izabella Stuhl and Yuri Suhov for initial discussions on lattice packings.
-We thank Nishant Chandgotia, Aernout van Enter, Yinon Spinka, Ohad Feldheim and Omer Angel for helpful comments and discussions. {}
+We thank Omer Angel, Thomas Bohman, Nishant Chandgotia, Aernout van Enter, Ohad Feldheim and Yinon Spinka for helpful comments and discussions.
+We also thank an annonymous referee for their careful reading and thoughtful comments. {}